 “Shut up, Mark,” said Susan.
 “Go on Robin.”

 “What’s blocking clear thinking,” I said.
-“Is Mark having no idea how to provide for his family in England especially with the economy tanking under Labour and inflation spinning totally out of control.”
+“Is Mark having no idea how to provide for his family in England, especially with the economy tanking under Labour and inflation spinning totally out of control.”

 “He could get a job,” said Susan.